A Good Man

 “Paul, you are good—”

 “I was joking.
-If those two want to be like that then let them, but we don’t have to let it spoil our night.”
+If those two want to act like that, then let them; but we don’t have to let it spoil our night.”

 “Yeah.
 You’re right.
 Let’s go.”

-Although Kevin and Lauren were the only ones sitting at the table, six of the other eight chairs had half-full glasses in front of them.
+Despite Kevin and Lauren being the only ones at the table, six of the other eight chairs had half-full glasses in front of them.

 To read the complete story you need to be logged in: